apisuomi/apisuomi-2.0/swagger/catalogue/README.md

 * apinf.io
 * 6Aika cities [future task, not discussed yet with 6Aika]

-We are open to add more API sources to be added to API:Suomi catalogue.
-We do not harvest single APIs.
+We are open to add more API sources to be added to API:Suomi catalogue. **We do not harvest single APIs**.
 If you have APIs without management, use for example apinf.io.

 ## What can be done with this API
 With API key any user is able to: